-ORL of Patch Cord under test = ORL B - ORL A
+ORL of Patch Cord under test = ORL B - ORL A DUT

-DUT

 Proper testing is required to ensure high ORL readings in components and networks to maintain high-quality signal transmission.
-OTDR and OCWR are the two most commonly used ORL measurement methods; each method has its advantages and disadvantages.
-OTDR is most commonly used in OSP networks, while the OCWR method is most widely used for ORL qualification of patch cords and components.
+OTDR and OCWR are the two most commonly used ORL measurement methods in todays market; each method has its advantages and disadvantages.
+OTDR is most commonly used in OSP networks, and is widely used in qualification of patchcords and components.
+While the OCWR method is most widely used for ORL measurements for small devices, specialty components, and where speed is needed.